-\emph {Half-filled case: Adiabatic.}-- We now turn our attention to the many-particle scenario.
-The rest of the considerations remain the same, i.e., the periodic boundary condition is imposed, and odd $L$'s from the Fibonacci series are considered.
-In particular, the half-filled case, i.e., the number of fermions is $(L\pm1)/2$ \cite{suppli1}, is considered.
+\emph {Half-filled case: Adiabatic.}-- We now turn our attention to the the half-filled case, i.e., the number of fermions is $(L\pm1)/2$ \cite{suppli1}, with PBC.
 We perform density matrix renormalization group (DMRG) calculations via matrix product state (MPS) formalism for the interacting systems \cite{White04,Schollwock11}.
 We probe the ground state $F_Q$ for system sizes upto $L{=}1597$ $(n_f {=}798)$ for the non-interacting (NI) cases and upto $L{=}89$ $(n_f{=}45)$ in the interacting cases~\cite{pbc}.
 The influence of interaction remains minimal on the scaling properties for weak to moderate interaction strengths \cite{pbc}.

-Figure 2(a) presents $F_Q$ as a function of $V$ for different interaction strength $U$ and for a fixed system size.
-We note two observations: First, the peaks tends to shift towards a higher $V^*$ with increasing $U$ -- This is expected as many-body localization transition is supposed to occur at $V_c > 2$ in presence of interaction; and second, the value of $F_Q$ tends to slightly decrease at $V^*$ with increasing $U$.
+Figure 2(a) presents $F_Q$ as a function of $V$ for different interaction strength $U$ and fixed $L$.
+We note two observations: First, the peak tends to shift towards a higher $V^*$ with increasing $U$ -- This is expected as many-body localization transition is supposed to occur at $V_c > 2$ in the presence of interaction; and second, the value of $F_Q$ tends to slightly decrease at $V^*$ with increasing $U$.
 The scaling of the QFI at $V^*$, $F_Q^*$ is presented in Fig.~2(b). $F_Q^*$ scales as $F_Q^*(U{=}0){=} L^{1.98(2)}$ in the NI limit, i.e., it saturates the HL limit.
-Despite lack of enough data points, it is evident that the effects of interaction on the scaling exponent remains quite small in the range of weak to intermediate range.
+Despite the lack of enough data points, it is evident that the effects of interaction on the scaling exponent remain pretty small in the range of weak to intermediate range.
 For the case shown here, QFI also nearly saturates the HL limit: $F_Q^* (U=1.2){=}L^{1.95(4)}$.